What are termites?

 How do I get rid of termites?

 If you are looking to eliminate termites from your property, reach out to the professionals at Prewett Pest Control.
-Through advanced technology and convenient and modern services, we offer East Alabama customers exceptional pest control solutions.
+Through advanced technology and convenient and modern services, we offer customers proven termite control solutions.
 Get rid of termites and keep them from returning to your residential or commercial property, by reaching out to the professionals at Prewett Pest Control.
-Contact us today to learn more about our local and effective termite control services!
+Contact us today to learn more about our local and effective termite control services in Auburn, Mobile, Tuscaloosa, and the surrounding areas!

 How can I prevent termites in the future?